madisongarccia/486project/reports/final_report.md

 **2. Single Model Vs. Ensemble Method**

 While both the Decision Trees and XGBoost performed well, XGBoost's built-in regularization made it robust to overfitting, and more accurate.
 The DNN was flexible and handled the patterns in the data well, but it failed to outperform XGBoost, indicating that it may not be complex enough.
 While more layers and complexity could be added to this model, it is currently more computationally expensive than XGBoost, and adding more dimensions would only add to this time disparity.

+**3. Computational Costs**

+K Nearest Neighbors (KNN) yieled a high computational cost because it relies heavily on time-consuming distance calculations for each prediction.
+XGBoost was slow, but offered a good trade-off between runtime and predictive power.

 # Detailed Discussion on Best Model